tauhid92/InterviewQuestions/BackEnd/SQL-ExpenseReport/Instructions.md

 - You can assume that the parameters for the stored procedure will be @Mode,  @TimeFrameStart, and @TimeFrameEnd

-- The DateRange mode should only work for a 5 day period based on the 1WKExpense and 1WkNonReport Columns in the DepartmentMetaData table.
-You do not need to worry about 5 week totals, 3 day expense, totals, etc.
+- The DateRange mode should only work for a 5 day period.

-- The expenses monthly total scales linearly.
-That is if the data contains 2 months the total amount  that can be expensed will be the monthly amount x 2, etc...
+- You will only need to calculate data on either a 5 day period, monthly period, or all time period.
+For all time period you can assume that the total amount they can expense will be the 1 month expense max multiplied by the number of months between the oldest and newest date in the ExpenseInfo table.
+This will also be true for non-reported expense data in the table.

 - If the mode is monthly you can assume you will be getting the first and last day of the  month as the @TimeFrameStart and @TimeFrameEnd parameters respectively.
 You do not need to check if the time frame will be between those months.